-- Try to plot route along public footpaths as much as possible, rather than along the road.
+- Try to plot route along public footpaths as much as possible, rather than along the road (or public bridleways for equine-based travel).
 Walking along the road is possible, but not preferable (see our guide here), and ideally best if the road has a pavement or grassy verge alongside it for maximum safety.
 Think “maximum holy, minimum road”.
 Use Google Satellite imagery to check for pavements and verges, and to see what the route looks like from above.
+If cycling, it’s better to use road sometimes rather than fragile footpaths, for more advice speak to those at the Cathedral Cycle Route.

 - Find a digital mapping app that works for you to help you plot the route and work out exactly how long it is in miles, using our guide here.
-The official Ordnance Survey map ‘OSMaps’ is good (£25/yr), or there is Viewranger, which allows you to toggle between Open Street Map, Google Satellite and OS maps (if you get the OS annual licence for £25/yr).
+The official Ordnance Survey map ‘OSMaps’ is good (£25/yr), or there is Outdoor Active, which allows you to toggle between Open Street Map, Google Satellite and OS maps (if you get the OS annual licence for £25/yr).
 You can then share the route electronically with other people by exporting as a .gpx file.
-Google Maps is also excellent as a display and search app and for plotting in urban areas, but does not show OS mapping so it’s good to transfer your data from Viewranger or OS app to Google, as most people feel familiar with Google and the icons are beautiful and you can add photos to your waypoints.
+Google Maps is also excellent as a display and search app and for plotting in urban areas, but does not show OS mapping so it’s good to transfer your data from Outdoor Active or OS app to Google, as most people feel familiar with Google and the icons are beautiful and you can add photos to your waypoints.
 The advantage of smartphone navigation for pilgrims is that they can’t get lost because the phone tells you where you are.